Last updated on December 14th, 2018

 Foil and Powder Metals

-Metals found in foil and powder form for artistic purposes would fall under a class 2 trademark.
-Other metals fall under different classes like classes 6 (metal goods) and 14 (jewelry).
+Finally, certain metals used in foil and powder form for artistic purposes also fall under a class 2 trademark.

-If your company uses any of the goods from class 2 for services for building construction and repairs, you may need to also register under class 37.
-If your company uses anything from class 2 for dyeing clothing or treating other materials, you may consider registering under class 40.
+If your company uses anything from Class 2 for dyeing clothing or treating other materials, you may consider registering under Class 40 (Treatment of Materials Services).

-- Unprocessed artificial and semi-processed resins (Cls.
-1 and 17)
+- Unprocessed artificial and semi-processed resins (Class 1 and Class 17)

 Why Should You Register a Trademark?